 This statement of principles, drafted in the 1990s and revised by the Board on March 17, 2021, remains a meaningful component of what guides ALEPH’s evolution, practices, and growth.

 FOUR WORLDS, EIGHTEEN AFFIRMATIONS, ONE COVENANT: ALEPH STATEMENT OF PRINCIPLES

 We of ALEPH: Alliance for Jewish Renewal strive to open ourselves to awareness of the sacred in all of existence.
-We strive to create Jewish paths of prayer and meditation, study, communal life—practice, and public action that embody this outlook.
-We see ourselves in a crucial position at these times of paradigm shift and are committed to help develop a spirituality through which Judaism can transform itself to continued viability in the service of tikkun olam—the healing and balancing of this planet.
+We strive to create Jewish paths of prayer and meditation, study, communal life, practice, and public action that embody this outlook.
+We see ourselves in a crucial position at these times of paradigm shift and are committed to help develop a spirituality through which Judaism can transform itself to continued vitality in the service of tikkun olam—world and soul healing.